RachelWyatt/rails-travel-journal-with-js/spec.md

 Confirm
-- [ ] You have a large number of small Git commits
+- [ X ] You have a large number of small Git commits
-- [ ] Your commit messages are meaningful
+- [ X ] Your commit messages are meaningful
-- [ ] You made the changes in a commit that relate to the commit message
+- [ X ] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [ X ] You don't include changes in a commit that aren't related to the commit message